 A grateful person trusts enough to give life another chance, to stay open for surprises.
 As you stay open in grateful trust, grateful feelings will start to bud.
 By living the gratefulness we don’t feel, we begin to feel the gratefulness we live.
 This is not a quick and easy recipe, but you will find that it works.

 Take a moment right now.
 Sit down.
 Make yourself comfortable.
 Close your eyes.
 Become aware of your breath breathing itself.
-Notice the enoughness of your life in this moment, full and complete lacking nothing (as they say in Zen).
+Notice the enoughness of your life in this moment.

 Our practice is about coming back to the present and finding the well of being that comforts us and dis-inclines us from being pulled and pushed around so much by everything that we like and everything we don’t like.